Hoarding Cleanouts: How to Do One Without Hurting the Person

 Build the team

-- A support person whose only job is staying with the hoarder emotionally
+- Support person.
+Their only job is staying next to the hoarder emotionally.

-- Optionally a mental health professional or social worker on call
+- On-call mental health professional or social worker (optional but smart).

 Section 03